-The citizens of Ketchikan are slightly better educated than the national average of 21.84% for all cities and towns, with 22.98% of adults in Ketchikan having a bachelor's degree or advanced degree.
+The education level of Ketchikan citizens is a little higher than the average for US cities and towns: 22.98% of adults in Ketchikan have at least a bachelor's degree.

 The per capita income in Ketchikan in 2018 was $34,590, which is upper middle income relative to Alaska and the nation.
 This equates to an annual income of $138,360 for a family of four.
 However, Ketchikan contains both very wealthy and poor people as well.

 Ketchikan is an extremely ethnically-diverse city.
 The people who call Ketchikan home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Ketchikan residents report their race to be White, followed by Native American.
 Important ancestries of people in Ketchikan include German, Irish, English, Norwegian, and European.

 The most common language spoken in Ketchikan is English.
 Other important languages spoken here include Tagalog and Spanish.